-In order to enable the Commission and the appropriate Committees to evaluate recommended changes, the Commission requires that each recommendation be in the form of an amendment to specific language in the standard, disclosure, audit requirement, form, or previously-adopted process or procedure.
+In order to enable the Commission and the appropriate Committees to evaluate recommended changes, the Commission requires that each recommendation be in the form of an amendment to specific language in the hurricane and flood standard, disclosure, audit requirement, form, or previously-adopted process or procedure.
 The specific amendatory language must be accompanied by a brief statement of the problem being addressed by the amendment and an explanation of how the amendment solves the problem.
 The problem statement, explanation, and amendatory language shall be received by the Commission at least ten business days prior to the Committee or Commission meeting at which the outside party wishes the amendment to be considered.

 Consideration of any proposed amendment is at the discretion of the Committee Chair when the input is provided for Committee consideration.
 The proposed amendment may later be accepted or rejected for review by the Commission Chair prior to such input being brought before the Commission for a vote.

-While comments and recommendations of a more general nature may be provided by outside parties, such recommendations shall be in the form described above in order to be considered at a Committee or Commission meeting called for the purpose of adopting or revising standards, disclosures, audit requirements, forms, or revisions to previously-adopted processes or procedures.
+While comments and recommendations of a more general nature may be provided by outside parties, such recommendations shall be in the form described above in order to be considered at a Committee or Commission meeting called for the purpose of adopting or revising hurricane and flood standards, disclosures, audit requirements, forms, or revisions to previously-adopted processes or procedures.
 Nothing in this paragraph prevents a Commission member from proposing alternative language to address an issue raised by an outside party.

 Any topics for general discussion shall be addressed to the Commission Chair who will decide, in his/her sole discretion, whether the topic merits discussion by Commission members, when and how the topic will be discussed, and whether or not to accept public comment.
 The Commission Chair shall reject any topic for discussion that is beyond the scope of the Commission’s purview.